Chepodros/Chepodros/README.md

 Chepodros is a satirical meme token created to highlight the absurdity of the cryptocurrency market, where numerous projects are launched with the goal of draining liquidity and disappearing.
 The Chepodros project seeks to provide a transparent and fun alternative, promoting fairness and safety for new investors while maintaining a humorous tone.

-This contract is built on the ERC-20 standard, deployed on the Ethereum blockchain, and uses Uniswap V2 for liquidity management.
+This contract is built on the ERC-20 standard, deployed on the Ethereum based blockchain, and uses Uniswap V2 for liquidity management.
 The contract includes advanced features such as anti-bot protection, dynamic taxation, time-locked administrative controls, and more.

 ---